giftlanding/trl-actions/README.md

 3. **Dependencies**:
    - All runtime dependencies are in `package.json`
-   - No native dependencies that require compilation
+   - No native dependencies that require compilation (unless using Docker)

+**Docker Build Assumptions (when arm-native=true):**
+- Action automatically creates a Dockerfile for ARM64 builds
+- Uses AWS Lambda base image (e.g., `public.ecr.aws/lambda/nodejs:22`)
+- Builds the project inside the ARM64 Lambda environment
+- Creates `/var/task/function.zip` in the container
+- Installs native dependencies for ARM64 platform

 **Compatible Build Tools:**
 - ✅ TypeScript (`tsc`)